richmahn/en_ta/translate/resources-long/title.md

-Notes for Long ULB Phrases
+Notes for Long ULT Phrases